If you’ve struggled with it, know that you’re normal. Yup. 100% human … I’m presuming, of course. 😉

 “After working in systems administration for 7 years, I decided to pivot to a new area and took time out from my career to complete a data science master’s degree.
 An internship with Company X during my studies convinced me that this field is the perfect match for my skills and interests.”

 “After completing my master’s in accounting, I worked for 8 years as a senior auditor for Organization Y while also obtaining my CPA license.
-Following a five-year career break to raise two children, I am now searching for a challenging position in a small- to medium-sized firm.
-Over the past four years, I have held volunteer positions as a treasurer and tax advisor for two community organizations.”
+Following a five-year career break to raise two children, I am now searching for a challenging job in a small- to medium-sized firm.
+Over the past four years, I have held volunteer jobs as a treasurer and tax advisor for two community organizations.”

 Writing Idea #3:

-“I was employed for four years as a shift manager in steel manufacturing before my position was eliminated due to large-scale corporate downsizing.
+“I was employed for four years as a shift manager in steel manufacturing before my job was eliminated due to large-scale corporate downsizing.
 In addition to engaging in an aggressive job search, I have been completing an online certificate in (subject) and volunteering as a team coach for a high school softball team.”

 As you can see, cover letters can sometimes be useful tools to clarify issues in your employment history.